MicrosoftDocs/architecture-center/docs/example-scenario/data/ecommerce-order-processing.md

 ### Availability

-This solution's event sourcing approach allows system components to be loosely coupled and deployed independently of one another.
+This scenario's event sourcing approach allows system components to be loosely coupled and deployed independently of one another.
 Cosmos DB offers [high availability][docs-cosmos-db-regional-failover] and helps organization manage the tradeoffs associated with consistency, availability, and performance, all with [corresponding guarantees][docs-cosmos-db-guarantees].
 Apache Kafka on HDInsight is also designed for [high availability][docs-kafka-high-availability].

 Azure Monitor provides unified user interfaces for monitoring across various Azure services.
 For more information, see [Monitoring in Microsoft Azure](/azure/monitoring-and-diagnostics/monitoring-overview).
 Event Hubs and Stream Analytics are both integrated with Azure Monitor.